ActualMrinja/Green-Thumb/README.md

 Download the extension.

 # Step 1: Download ZIP
-Download the code for the game
+Download the code for the extension.

 # Step 2: Unzip Files
 Unzip the files and move the folder labeled Green-Thumb-master